William Morris, 1st Viscount Nuffield: Personal life and philanthropy

 Morris married Elizabeth Anstey on 9 April 1903.
 They had no children, and he disbursed a large part of his fortune to charitable causes.

 He founded Nuffield College, Oxford, in 1937, a post-graduate college and the University's first co-educational college.

-In 1937 he gave £50,000 to fund the expansion of the Sea Cadet Corps, donated £60,000 to the University of Birmingham for the Nuffield building, to house a cyclotron, In December 1938 he offered to give an iron lung (see Both respirator) made in his factory to any hospital in Britain and the Empire that requested one; over 1,700 were distributed.
+In 1937 he gave £50,000 to fund the expansion of the Sea Cadet Corps and donated £60,000 to the University of Birmingham for the Nuffield building, to house a cyclotron.
+In December 1938 he offered to give an iron lung (see Both respirator) made in his factory to any hospital in Britain and the Empire that requested one; over 1,700 were distributed.
 He also founded the Nuffield Foundation in 1943 with an endowment of £10 million in order to advance education and social welfare.

-On his death the ownership of his former Oxfordshire home, Nuffield Place and its contents, passed to the Nuffield College who opened it to the public on a limited basis.
+On his death the ownership of his former Oxfordshire home, Nuffield Place and its contents, passed to Nuffield College who opened it to the public on a limited basis.
 Although a sale had been mooted, it was passed to the National Trust and is open to the public on a regular basis.

 He is also commemorated in the Morris Motors Museum at the Oxford Bus Museum.
 Morris also has a building named after him at Coventry University, at Guy's Hospital, London and a theatre at the University of Southampton.
 The Lady Nuffield Care Home in North Oxford is named after his wife.

 His home in James Street now has a blue plaque.
 He died in August 1963, aged 85.
 The baronetcy and two peerages died with him as he was childless.
 He was cremated, and his ashes lie in Nuffield churchyard, beside his wife's.

 Anti-Semitism and support for fascism

-Historians have described William Morris as politically anti-union and anti-Semitic, often citing the fact that he was a key financer of Oswald Mosley and British fascism.
-Between 1931 and 1932, Morris gave Mosley £35,000 to fund the anti-Semitic newspaper Action, and £50,000 in 1930 to finance Mosley's fascist New Party, which was subsequently absorbed into the British Union of Fascists.
+Historians have described William Morris as politically anti-union and anti-Semitic, often citing the fact that he was a key financer of Sir Oswald Mosley and British fascism.
+Between 1931 and 1932, Morris gave Mosley £35,000 to fund the anti-Semitic newspaper Action, and £50,000 in 1930 to finance Mosley's fascist New Party, which was subsequently absorbed into the British Union of Fascists (BUF).
 Mosley spoke highly of Morris, once regarding Morris as his 'chief backer' and praised Morris as "a good and honest man."
 Following the deteriorating reputation of the British Union of Fascists, Morris ceased giving any public support to British fascists after 1932.
 Despite ceasing to publicly support fascism, Morris retained his subscription to anti-Semitic newspapers for many more years.
+In 1934, Nuffield issued a public statement through The Jewish Chronicle repudiating fascism and antisemitism while also announcing a donation made to the Central British Fund for German Jewry in support of European Jewish refugees.